David Thewlis: Early life

 Thewlis was born David Wheeler in Blackpool on 20 March 1963, the son of Maureen (née Thewlis) and Alec Raymond Wheeler.
 His parents ran a toy and wallpaper shop.
-He has an older sibling and a younger sibling.
+He has an older and a younger sibling.
 As a teenager, he played in a rock band called QED and played lead guitar with a punk rock band called Door 66.
 He was educated at Highfield High School in Blackpool's Marton area.
 He later enrolled in the Guildhall School of Music and Drama in London, graduating in 1984.